timestocome/RaspberryPi-Robot/RobotBrain/README.md

 WIP:
 - The SARSA algorithm creates a timid robot:
--- What the robot learned in 500 loops:
-Timid robot being trained to hunt cats and avoid obstacles using RL Sarsa
+- Timid robot being trained to hunt cats and avoid obstacles using RL Sarsa prefers turns despite higher reward for forward motion.
+There are 4 turns / forward motion which also leads to favoring turns
+- Both robots loop: check for cat, check distance, chose action, move, collect reward, update qTable once per second

+- What the robot learned in 500 loops:
 - distance(cm) action if no cat
 - 1 right
 - 2 right